tzeikob/stack/README.md

 > Where **/dev/sdx1** should be the device path to that partition in the **/dev/sdx** disk.

+### Flush archlinux installation files

-Then just run the following command to copy the files from the archlinux iso file to the drive.
+Download the latest [archiso](https://archlinux.org/download/) image file and run the following command to copy the files from the archlinux iso image file to the usb drive.

 ```sh
 sudo dd if=path/to/archlinux-version-x86_64.iso \